Inflation in Ukraine

 Ukraine - Inflation

-Consumer prices fell 0.5% month-on-month in June, contrasting May’s 0.7% rise.
-According to the Statistical Institute, falling prices for food and non-alcoholic beverages; clothing and footwear; and housing, water, electricity, gas and other fuels were chiefly behind the drop.
+Consumer prices rose 0.7% month-on-month in September, which contrasted August’s 0.3% decrease and marked the sharpest rise since May.
+According to the Statistical Institute, rising prices for food and non-alcoholic beverages; and clothing and footwear were chiefly behind the upturn.

-FocusEconomics Consensus Forecast panelists expect inflation to end 2019 at 7.6%, which is up 0.1 percentage points from last month’s forecast.
-For 2020, the panel sees year-end inflation easing to 6.6%.
+FocusEconomics Consensus Forecast panelists expect inflation to end 2019 at 7.4%, which is unchanged from last month’s forecast.
+For 2020, the panel sees year-end inflation easing to 6.5%.

 Ukraine - Inflation Data